A Father's Promise Fulfilled

 That time was 11 years ago, before her cleft lip was repaired by Operation Smile Brazil.

-After a successful surgery, Iranildo couldn’t believe his eyes when he saw his daughter for the first time.
+Iranildo couldn’t believe his eyes when he saw his daughter for the first time after her successful surgery.

 “Antonia was the most beautiful child in the world,” Iranildo said.
 “The other children (who had surgery) were pretty, but she was the most beautiful.”

-Antonia's parents decided to keep her away from school as her lip healed fully.
-Once it was time to return, her teacher gathered her classmates – her former tormentors – together and asked them: “Have you seen Antonia?
+Her teacher gathered her classmates together and asked them: “Have you seen Antonia?
 Look at her now – she has had surgery and see how beautiful she is.”

-The teacher went on to explain that she had always been beautiful and that she had always been just like them – that any of them could have been born with a cleft and that Antonia never chose to be born with her condition.
+The teacher went on to explain to the class that Antonia had always been beautiful and that she had always been just like them – that any of them could have been born with a cleft lip and that Antonia never chose to be born with her condition.

-“If it was not for Operation Smile, I would not be here telling my story,” said Antonia, who hopes to become a doctor or nurse to one day help children like her.
+“If it was not for Operation Smile, I wouldn't be here telling my story,” said Antonia, who hopes to one day become a doctor or nurse to help children like herself.
 “Thank you for bringing back my happiness.”